"businesses ... need to have people who write better"

 Day four will be group presentations of their project work, while on the last day we recap the main course components, give and receive feedback, and deal with anything outstanding.

-– That sounds like a busy week…
+That sounds like a busy week…

 I think so.
 And the students will also be doing homework, revise the materials, think over some of the course’s takeaways in pairs or small groups.
 I would say, days 2-3 will be the hardest work, as that is when the bulk of the project work will have to be created.

-– Who do you think could take this course?
+Who do you think could take this course?

-Anyone with a confident intermediate to advanced level of English, with an interest training or background in business or the corporate world.
+Anyone with a confident intermediate to advanced level of English, with an interest in training or background in business or the corporate world.
 However, it is not a general English course, where we look at grammar tenses or basic vocabulary.
 It will still be accessible for someone from around B2 level.
 Higher level speakers would hugely benefit too – the business topics and tasks are things all professionals need to master for a competitive business/corporate environment.

-– Why would students want to take this course?
+Why would students want to take this course?

-Firstly because it is going to cover the main components of communication in business life.
+Firstly, because it is going to cover the main components of communication in business life.
 Secondly, we look at points where communication can go wrong, especially due to cultural differences and expectations.
-Thirdly, because we hope to have participants from a range of backgrounds, they will be able to bounce ideas off one another and create some greatly exciting project work!
+Thirdly, because we hope to have participants from a range of backgrounds, they will be able to bounce ideas off one another and create some greatly excitingproject work!
 I think the course will be fun, exciting, but also intense!

-– Will there be a course book?
+Will there be a course book?

-– Can you tell us a bit more about the projects?
+Can you tell us a bit more about the projects?

 Definitely.
 We want to make sure the projects are as close to real life as possible, and that they include international / intercultural scenarios, as we expect the participants to come from and aim for such environments.
 One project will be reaching out to and building a network of future professional partners in Europe working from the basis of a trade fair.
 For the other one, students role-play an ambitious trade partnership between dynamic firms from Egypt and Turkey, and contact potential suppliers of oriental rugs further east.
 Both should be fun, and will offer numerous possibilities for role-play, video-interviews, presentations, memos, and written preparation.

-– Any final message to applicants?
+Any final message to applicants?

-It is a good idea to get their existing English skill refreshed.
+It is a good idea to get their existing English skills refreshed.
 I also recommend being generally open-minded about available training materials (books or digital media) and taking in new ideas whether they are from the fields of psychology, culture or recent communication tools.
 This last element will actually come in useful as skills in sound and video recording, presentation technology goes hand-in-hand with in-person communication skills.